 I would like to tell you a bit about myself.
-I am a registered psychotherapist who is a certified autism clinical specialist.
+I am a registered psychotherapist who has received extensive training in autism.
 I received an autism diagnosis as an adult.

 In addition, since 1996 I am a licensed doctor of naturopathic medicine, and have been engaged in private clinical practice since that time.
 Throughout, I have gained significant experience in the assessment, diagnosis, and treatment of patients with a variety of conditions, including those on the autism spectrum.

 During my career as a doctor of naturopathic medicine, I have also pursued graduate and post-graduate studies, and have for many years worked as a licensed and registered psychotherapist.
 You can reach me through this website, my personal website, or through Psychology Today.

 My educational background and qualifications include the following: